-December 27 1996, saw the bi-centenary of the Lodge's Warrant being issued.
+December 27 1996, saw the bicentenary of the Lodge's Warrant being issued.
 The ensuing celebration was graced by the presence of the then PrGM, the late RW Bro.
 Kenneth Edward Moxley, together with a retinue of his Provincial team and other distinguished guests.
 Bro.
 Robert A. McMillan was the W.M.
 On the same occasion, The RW PrGM formally opened the newly constructed Lewis Room to serve as a second Temple and dining room.
 A plaque commemorates the occasion.

 W. Bro.
-Frank Gale PPrJGW, a senior and much respected member, was not to live to see the unofficial bi-centenary of the lodge and his wisdom on masonic matters and his guidance to the Lodge were greatly missed.
+Frank Gale PPrJGW, a senior and much respected member, was not to live to see the unofficial bicentenary of the lodge and his wisdom on masonic matters and his guidance to the Lodge were greatly missed.
 His place as a trustee was filled by W. Bro.
-Stan Willsmore, the son of the Master of the Lodge during the sesqui-centennial celebration.
+Stan Willsmore, the son of the Master of the Lodge during the sesquicentennial celebration.
 W.Bro.
 Stan also left us suddenly, immediately after a lodge meeting and in the Masonic hall he loved.

-Although, following a general trend in Freemasonry, the number of members in the Lodge of Harmony has decreased over the years, by 2020 it had been fortunate in maintaining a membership of around 50.
+Although, following a general trend in Freemasonry, the number of members in the Lodge of Harmony has decreased over the years, by the end of 2022 it had been fortunate in maintaining a membership of around 42.

-Lodge Numbers

-From 1796 to date
+Lodge Numbers from 1796 to date:

-- 302 on Original Warrant, 27 December 1796. - 385 on the union of the two Grand Lodges in 1813. - 267 on the re-arrangement of the numbers in 1832. - 220 on the re-arrangement of the numbers in 1863 - 220 on Centenary Warrant, 19th March 1923
+- No. 302 on Original Warrant, 27 December 1796. - No. 385 on the union of the two Grand Lodges in 1813. - No. 267 on the re-arrangement of the numbers in 1832. - No. 220 on the re-arrangement of the numbers in 1863 - No. 220 on Centenary Warrant, 19th March 1923